Deep Multi-view Depth Estimation with Predicted Uncertainty: Technical Approach

 \section{Technical Approach}

-We hereafter present our method for estimating the dense depth map of an image $I_1$ given $N-1$ adjacent images $I_2,\ I_3,\ \dots,\ I_N$ and their corresponding relative camera poses (these need not to be precise, e.g., estimated from online visual-inertial SLAM systems).
+We hereafter present our method for estimating the dense depth map of an image $I_1$ given $N-1$ adjacent images $I_2,\ I_3,\ \dots,\ I_N$ and their corresponding relative camera poses (these can be estimated online, e.g., by visual-inertial SLAM that combines inertial measurements with sparse visual feature tracks~\cite{KejianWuInverseFilter}).
 Fig.~\ref{fig:overview} depicts an overview of our pipeline.
-Specifically, we first employ a dense optical flow network between images $I_1$ and $I_k, \ (k=2, \ \dots, \ N)$, and then use the resulting correspondences and the relative poses for triangulation.
-As a result, we obtain an initial depth map for $I_1$, as well as the triangulation's confidence scores.
-To further improve the initial depth map, we employ a DRN that takes the initial depth map, the confidences scores, and image $I_1$ as input to compute the refined depth map.
-As mentioned earlier, in the DRN, we include an IRM which significantly increases the accuracy over iterations.
-Additionally, the DRN predicts the uncertainties of the refined depths.
-As evident in the experimental results, these are highly correlated with the actual errors and thus they can be used for measurement selection or fusion.
+Specifically, we first employ a dense optical flow network between images $I_1$ and $I_k, \ (k=2, \ \dots, \ N)$ to establish point correspondences and then use the cameras' relative poses for triangulation.
+As a result, we obtain an \textit{initial depth map} for $I_1$, as well as the \textit{triangulation's confidence scores}.
+Lastly, we employ a DRN that takes as input the initial depth map, the confidences scores, and image $I_1$ as input to refine the depth map and predict its uncertainty.
+As mentioned earlier, in the DRN, we include an IRM which significantly increases the accuracy over iterations using a least-squares layer.
 Next, we describe each module in detail.